 Introduces graduate students to professional accounting research.
 The course includes a study of the authoritative sources useful for accounting research.
-Students research, analyze, develop, and present proposed solutions to accounting and related business cases found in practice using modern information technology resources and databases, such as the Financial Accounting Research System (FARS).
+Students research, analyze, develop, and present proposed solutions to accounting and related business cases found in practice using such modern information technology resources and databases, as the Financial Accounting Research System (FARS).
 The results of the research will be presented both written and orally.
 This course partially fulfills the Texas State Board of Accountancy's requirements for accounting research and communication.
 5893.
-Graduate Internship in Accounting

-Prerequisites: Consent of the instructor and the Graduate Coordinator.

-Field experience in accounting with local or regional firms.
-Provides significant accounting work experience involving training and supervision by an employer.
+Graduate Internship in Accounting 3(3-0) Prerequisites: Consent of the instructor and the Graduate Coordinator.
+Field experience in selected areas of business administration with local or regional organizations.
+May involve a specific project or theoretical integration with the "real world."
 A written report and employer evaluation are required.
-May be repeated for up to six hours of credit.
-The number of semester credit hours earned from all internships may not exceed six hours.
+May be repeated for up to 6 hours of credit.
 6553.
-Independent Graduate Study in Accounting

-May be repeated with different content.
+Independent Graduate Study in Accounting 3(3-0) May be repeated with different content.